yellicode/typescript-extension/docs/api.md

 * type: Type

    Any element that derives from Type.
+### TypeScriptWriter.getTypeName(typedElement) : string
+Gets the name of the type.
+This function uses the current typeNameProvider for resolving the type name.
+Gets the type name of the typed element.
+This function uses the current typeNameProvider for resolving the type name.
+* typedElement: TypedElement

+   Any element that has a type, such as a Property or Parameter.
 ### TypeScriptWriter.writeClassBlock(cls, contents) : void
 Writes a block of code, wrapped in a class declaration and opening and closing brackets.
 This function does not write class members.